zhouska/monitor_velocloud_interface_ipv6_prefix/README.md

     scan_interval: 3600
 ```
 3. Restart the HomeAssistant for changes to make effect
-4. Create an automation, for example:
+4. Create an automation to monitor the prefix changes, for example:
 ```
 alias: SD-WAN IPv6 prefix check
 description: ""